 While earning their Environmental Education Master’s, students can also earn an additional Master of Arts in Teaching (MAT) degree with an Oregon Preliminary Teaching License at the Single Subject (Middle/High School) teaching level with endorsements in Integrated Science or Biology.
 It is also possible for students to earn an MAT and Oregon Preliminary Teaching License at the Multiple Subjects (Elementary School) level.
 Other licensure options and endorsements are available on a case-by-case basis.
-Please contact Linda Hilligoss for more information on additional options.
+Please contact Teresa Coker for more information on additional options.

 This unique option distinguishes the Environmental Education Masters program at SOU from similar programs.

-Additional program requirements for the MAT program:
+Additional Program Requirements for the MAT Program

-Meet the prerequisite coursework and required test scores for admission to the Multiple Subjects (Elementary) MAT Program:
+Meet the prerequisite coursework and required test scores for admission to the Multiple Subjects (Elementary) MAT Program.

 Applicants are required to earn 12 credits (C- or better) in each of the following areas: